cloudmaven/documentation/pages/faq/faq.md

 how to manage a secure environment on said cloud.
 However even in this case we recommend paying attention to what the cloud makes possible, particularly with respect to data-sharing and collaboration.
 Entry-level cloud experimentation is easy to try out and quite cheap.

+A final comment on mindset.
+One line of reasoning goes as follows: 'if I spend $4000 on the cloud -- say running a massive compute task -- then that $4000 is spent, gone. *Whereas* if I had spent $4000 on a computer... and run the same job to completion... then I still have the computer and I can run more jobs on it because it isn't gone!'
+While this is in a sense accurate it is also glosses over our main assertion: A careful cost comparison allows you to make an informed choice on whether the cloud makes sense for you.
+Just to begin with: $4000 is equivalent to more than 8 years of compute time on a modestly powerful computer (based on spot rates on AWS for an m5.xlarge with 4 vCPUs).
+We work with researchers at UW to make accurate comparisons.

 ## Q: How do I get Research Credits on the public cloud?